 - All your transactions are permanently and transparently recorded in a public ledger called the Blockchain and are secured using cryptography.

-As stated above, Bitcoin transactions require a Bitcoin wallet.
-Your transactions, however, will take place in a Bitcoin exchange, a digital marketplace where traders can buy and sell Bitcoin or peer-to-peer market place where a buyer directly pays to the seller.
+As stated above, bitcoin transactions require a Bitcoin wallet.
+Your transactions, however, will take place in a bitcoin exchange for Ghana, a digital marketplace where traders can buy and sell Bitcoin or peer-to-peer market place where a buyer directly pays to the seller.

 Another key piece of information you need to find out from the exchange is their fees.
 Review their trading fees, withdrawal fees, deposit fees etc. In addition, know the transaction limit.
 Transaction limits vary between exchanges.